dalpaka/micronation/basicconstitution.md

 Article 5: Everyone has the right to vote or be voted as a Minister.

-Article 6: Ministers can issue Votes for National decisions.
+Article 6: Ministers can issue National Decisions.

 Article 7: Protection of the Rights may be inforced by the Civil.